Proposed Soviet invasion of Hokkaido

 During the Soviet–Japanese War in August 1945, the Soviet Union made plans to invade Hokkaido, the northernmost of Japan's four main home islands.
-Opposition from the United States and doubts within the Soviet high command caused the plans to be cancelled before the invasion could begin.
+Opposition from the United States and doubts within the Soviet high command caused the plans to be canceled before the invasion could begin.

 Background

-In the last days of World War II, the Soviet Union declared war on Japan (August 9), as Joseph Stalin secretly agreed at Tehran and Yalta.
-The Soviet declaration of war was a major factor for the surrender of Japan on August 15.
-Although all other Allies, including the United States, ceased all hostilities upon the surrender, Stalin ordered his troops to continue fighting to capture more Japanese territory and put the Soviets in a stronger bargaining position to occupy Japan.
+In the final days of World War II, the Soviet Union declared war on Japan (9 August), just as Joseph Stalin had secretly agreed at Tehran and Yalta.
+The Soviet declaration of war was a major factor for the surrender of Japan on 15 August.
+Although all other Allies, including the United States, ceased all hostilities upon the surrender, Stalin ordered his troops to continue fighting to capture more Japanese territory and to put the Soviets in a stronger bargaining position to occupy Japan.

-The Red Army successfully conquered the southern half of Sakhalin Island.
-The island had been contested between Japan and Russia for a century and fought over during the Russo-Japanese War of 1905, and by 1945, it had been divided between the two countries (the Japanese southern half was called Karafuto Prefecture).
-The Soviets then captured the Kuril Islands starting on August 18, three days after the Japanese surrender.

-While they planned the conquests of Sakhalin and the Kurils, the Soviets considered it necessary to control Hokkaido (or at least the parts of Hokkaido bordering the Sea of Okhotsk) to secure their new territories.
-However, the Potsdam Declaration of the previous month set out that postwar Japan would control its four main home islands of Hokkaido, Honshu, Kyushu, and Shikoku.
+During their planning of the conquests of Sakhalin and the Kurils, the Soviets considered it necessary to control Hokkaido (or at least the parts of Hokkaido bordering the Sea of Okhotsk) to secure their new territories.
+However, the previous month's Potsdam Declaration set out that postwar Japan would control its four main home islands of Hokkaido, Honshu, Kyushu, and Shikoku.
 Therefore, a Soviet annexation or even occupation of Hokkaido would have likely provoked heated opposition from the other Allies.

 Proposed battle plans

 Marshal of the Soviet Union Aleksandr Vasilevsky envisioned taking the northern half of Hokkaido by landing at the small, remote port of Rumoi and occupying everything north of a line from Rumoi to Kushiro.
 Two rifle divisions of the 87th Rifle Corps were to be used.
 Air and sea units were also sent to Sakhalin to support the invasion.
 Even with American ships lent to the Soviets during Project Hula, the Soviet Navy did not have enough transport space to carry both divisions from Sakhalin in one lift and so it planned to make two trips.
-Admiral Ivan Yumashev planned to start the Rumoi landing at 05:00 on August 24.
+Admiral Ivan Yumashev planned to start the Rumoi landing at 05:00 on 24 August.

 The Soviet high command dictated that although logistical preparations should go forward, the invasion should not begin without explicit authorization from headquarters.